 Parallel Parenting Vs. Co-Parenting

 Parallel parenting and co-parenting are two very different things.
-Co-parenting is done together; parents get along, their relationship during and after the divorce is amicable.
+Co-parenting is done together.
+Parents get along and their relationship during and after the divorce is amicable.
 Parallel parenting is done separately without input or contact from the other parent.
-Most parents want to co-parent, it is the healthiest way to raise a child after a divorce, but not all parents can be co-parents, which is where parallel parenting comes into play.
+Most parents want to co-parent; it is the healthiest way to raise a child after a divorce.
+However, not all parents can be co-parents, which is where parallel parenting comes into play.

 Counseling - Therapy - Making The Best Choice

 Sessions with a trained therapist can help all parties deal with divorce less destructively.
-Explosive emotions are part of many divorces,and it can be difficult to make the best decisions for the children, counseling with a trained family therapist can help put the relationship in perspective.
+Explosive emotions are a part of many divorces and it can be difficult to make the best decisions for the children.
+Getting counseling with a trained family therapist can help put the relationship in perspective.
 Therapy is great for any couple going through a divorce, but it is extremely helpful and constructive when there are children involved.